Justin Holmes: Amateur career

 Holmes attended Oviedo High School in Oviedo, Florida.
 Holmes played for the school's varsity baseball team all four years, he recorded a .376 batting average, 41 hits, 7 doubles and 3 triples as a senior.
 Holmes then enrolled at the University of South Florida, to play college baseball for the South Florida Bulls baseball team.

 As a freshman at the University of South Florida in 2001, Holmes had a .333 batting average, a .378 on-base percentage (OBP) and a .394 SLG, with two doubles.

 As a sophomore in 2002, Holmes transferred to Georgia.
 Holmes batted .311 with a .340 SLG, 3 doubles, and 17 RBIs.

 In the 2003 season as a junior, Holmes hit 1 home run, 18 doubles, 1 triple and 16 RBIs.
 After the 2003 season, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and the Newport Gulls of the NECBL.

-Holmes saved his best for his senior season in 2004, hitting .332, slugging .510, with 14 doubles, 3 triples, 8 home runs and 56 RBIs.
+Holmes saved his greatest performance for his final year, hitting.332 and slugging.510 with 56 RBIs, 14 doubles, 3 triples, and 8 home runs.
 He was named Second Team All-Southeastern Conference and the Bulldogs finished 3rd at the 2004 College World Series.